Bidsketch/bidsketch-api/sections/proposals.md

 2. Create each proposal opening section with `POST /proposals/[the new proposal id]/sections.json` using at least a valid `name`, `description`, and "opening" `sectiontype`
 3. Create each proposal fee with `POST /proposals/[new proposal id]/fees.json` using at least a valid `name`, `description`, `feetype`, and `amount`
 4. Create each proposal closing section with `POST /proposals/[the new proposal id]/sections.json` using at least a valid `name`, `description`, and "closing" `sectiontype`

+### How to Create a Proposal from a Template

+You can also create a proposal from an existing template that will create proposal sections and proposal fees using the template

+1. Create a proposal with `POST /templates/[the template id]/proposals.json` using at least a valid `name`, `description`, and `client_id`.
+2. Create more proposal opening sections with `POST /proposals/[the new proposal id]/sections.json` using at least a valid `name`, `description`, and "opening" `sectiontype`
+3. Create more proposal fees with `POST /proposals/[new proposal id]/fees.json` using at least a valid `name`, `description`, `feetype`, and `amount`
+4. Create more proposal closing sections with `POST /proposals/[the new proposal id]/sections.json` using at least a valid `name`, `description`, and "closing" `sectiontype`

 ## Update Proposal